Twinkle at Kingston

 BATH

-What a lovely town!
+What a lovely city!
 Full of elegant Regency buildings, and bisected by the river Avon, it's the jewel in Somerset's crown.
+Some cities are a little ostentatious - and then there's Bath!
 So much so, that it has been added to the World Heritage list.

 One of the many beautiful Regency crescents that litter the town, this is the Royal Crescent, designed by John Wood.
 His father - another John - had already designed Queen Square and the Circus.
+John Wood Snr. actually died whilst laying the foundation stone of the Circus' His son, John Jnr. completed his father's work, and went on to design the Royal Crescent.
 The interior of No.1 has been restored to its' Georgian glory and is open to the public.

 The Roman baths were built in the 1st. century AD, and known by the Romans as Aquae Sulis.
 The baths are preserved, although no longer used.